solareon/aoc-excel-2022/README.md

 # Day 2
 Remove the space to make typing the SWITCH() cases out easier and then build the truth tables for part 1 and part 2.
 Observant folks will see that each combination can only correspond to a single number between 1 to 9 with no repeats.

+# Day 3

+Part 1 is solved in a single cell with this monstrosity which splits the string evenly and then into a by character array and use FIND() as a case sensitive search across the array.
+This takes advantage of the fact that inputs on a single row don't repeat characters across the middle.
+After finding the character morph it into the ascii code with CODE() then shift the value down depending on if it was above 96 or below 96

+Part 2 almost threw this idea out the window but worked in a similar fashion.
+First operation is to split the string into a by-character array then convert to ascii code as UNIQUE() is not case sensitive in Excel.
+Then combine the three arrays with HSTACK() and then converted to ascii and sorted again then CONCAT() back to a single string.
+An array of all possible 3 character upper and lowercase combinations is built with REPT() and fed into FIND() to find the starting position of that which is returned with MID(), converted to ascii and then shifted same as part 1.
+I haven't fully golfed this down to a single cell and currently requires you to select 3 cells and fill down to build a column that can be summed.